-Let’s take a look at seven of the best WSUS alternative tools.
+Let’s take a look at eight of the best WSUS alternative tools.

 If you’re strictly looking for a WSUS server alternative, SolarWinds Patch Manager provides powerful additional WSUS features as well as graphical representations of your patching that help you visualize your patch management at a glance.
 SolarWinds Patch Manager is a great alternative for smaller organizations that may not be able to fully utilize all of the features found in the SolarWinds Diagnostic Tool.

 After publishing a WSUS update, you can select each agent and get a pie chart view of that machine’s patch status.
 You can also view this data in grid format if you prefer sorting by different statuses such as failed, not installed, or not applicable.
 Using the scheduling and grouping feature it’s easy to configure your own patching groups depending on your network’s needs.

 If you have your own internal test environment you can mirror the patch settings of that group, to a new group.
 This is particularly useful if you have departments who use certain applications you might suspect will run into problems with updates.
 There are a number of rules you can configure to target specific machines for patching.
 You can filter by OU, WSUS group, domain, or workgroup.

 Within your patch settings, you can also configure whether or not you want certain machines to reboot or not after a round of updates.
 SolarWinds Patch Manager also has a feature called Planning Mode, which does a mock run of the set patches you have configured.
 After the mock run, you can review the patch report to see if everything would have deployed as expected.
 If it did, uncheck the Planning Mode option to have the patches deployed from their set scheduled time.

 The built-in reporting feature can pull information straight from WSUS to compile an overview of your agents and their patch status, as well as other information such as drive space, memory, model, and network configuration.